The Bible is a challenging book. Its literature comes

 Throughout the year, the seminar’s treatment of these difficult texts includes three online events.
 These events focus on three distinct but overlapping dimensions of the difficulties that Joshua and Judges present.
 The seminar’s 2026 program concludes with an in-person discussion in Denver at the annual Society of Biblical Literature meeting.

-- Dave Beldman, who, until recently, served as Academic Dean and Professor of Old Testament at Missional Training Centre in Phoenix, Arizona, and a co-chair for the Scripture and Hermeneutics Seminar.
+• Dave Beldman, who, until recently, served as Academic Dean and Professor of Old Testament at Missional Training Centre in Phoenix, Arizona, and a co-chair for the Scripture and Hermeneutics Seminar.
 Dave is now a Scholar in Residence with the Surge Network.
 Dave’s PhD focused on Judges, and his Reading the Pentateuch as Christian Scripture (co-authored with Michael Rhodes) is scheduled for publication later this year.
-Dave’s seminar paper is “Reading Judges as Christian Scripture: Hermeneutics for a Troubling Book.”
+Dave’s presentation was “Reading Judges as Christian Scripture: Hermeneutics for a Troubling Book.”

-- Paul Béré, who teaches at the Pontifical Biblical Institute in Rome.
+• Paul Béré, who teaches at the Pontifical Biblical Institute in Rome.
 His research focuses on the interpretation of the Hebrew Bible, especially from the perspective of aural criticism.
 Paul is the editor of the forthcoming conference volume The Bible and Its Worlds (Analecta Biblica).
-Paul’s seminar paper is “Joshua in Christian Hermeneutics: Wrestling with a Difficult Book.”
+Paul’s presentation was “Joshua in Christian Hermeneutics: Wrestling with a Difficult Book.”

 The Invitation

-If you have interests in Joshua, Judges, or how interpreters cope with difficult biblical texts, we’d encourage you to join us for any of the sessions you can.
+If you have interests in Joshua, Judges, or how interpreters cope with these challenging texts, we’d encourage you to join us for any of the sessions you can.

-This first session on hermeneutics will be 4 March at 2:00 pm (US Central), or 8:00 pm (UK).
+The next session on reception history will be 10 June at 3:00 pm (US Central), or 9:00 pm (UK).
 The session is free to attend on Zoom, but you do need to register ahead of time.
 You can do so on this form provided by the seminar’s parent organization, the Kirby Laing Centre for Public Theology in Cambridge.

 Discuss on Mastodon.